AI Snake Oil: Chapter one: Introduction

-The first chapter of the text outlines several broad examples to introduce each discussed mode of artificial intelligence to the reader.
 Narayanan and Kapoor argue that many individuals do not yet have the literacy to detect functioning aspects of AI compared to potential snake oil, which they identify as "AI that does not and cannot work as advertised".
-Some of the major examples utilized by the authors in this introductory chapter include Allstate's 2013 use of predictive AI, as well as the concern surrounding actors and AI attempting to replicate or use their likeness.
-The authors cite the 2023 Writer's Guild Strikes that occurred in Hollywood, California.
+Some of the major examples utilized by the authors include Allstate's 2013 use of predictive AI, as well as the concern surrounding actors and AI attempting to replicate or use their likeness.

 Important discussions regarding discrimination are brought up and explored in the first chapter, including the false arrests of six Black individuals due to errors with AI facial recognition tools.
-They present several rhetorical questions throughout the chapter to provoke reflection, such as asking the reader if technologies filled with such discriminatory error should still be in use.
 The chapter concludes with a comparison to the Industrial Revolution, where Narayanan and Kapoor highlight the extensive human labour that is necessary for artificial intelligence technologies to function.

+Chapter two: How Predictive AI Goes Wrong

+Chapter two focuses on predictive artificial intelligence, and criticizes the overestimation of the capabilities of the technology.

+Chapter three: Why Can't AI Predict the Future?

+Chapter three works to inform the reader about the history of early computational prediction attempts, with examples from companies like Simulatics.

 Chapter four: The Long Road to Generative AI

 The fourth chapter goes in more in-depth in explorations of generative AI.
-Generative artificial intelligence, as described by Narayanan and Kapoor, "refers to AI technology that is capable of generating text, images, or other media".
-Generative AI software examples include ChatGPT, Midjourney, and DALL-E. The section begins with a positive example of generative AI by discussing a platform called Be My Eyes, which is designed to virtually assist blind individuals.
-The platform supports a generative text-based feature to assist individuals when no human volunteers are accessible.
-Beginning with a positive usage of generative AI helps to eliminate negative biases about the technology, and initially works to provide the reader with alternative perspectives.
+Generative AI software examples include ChatGPT, Midjourney, and DALL-E. The section begins with a positive example of generative AI.
 As the chapter progresses, the authors begin to provide examples of harm produced by generative AI, including the suicide of a Belgian man after connecting with Chai, a generative chatbot.
 Issues of deepfakes and preservation of artistic property are also discussed.
 The use of generative AI to create non-consensual pornographic deepfake content is discussed in relation to female celebrities.
-However, there is no mention of male celebrity deepfakes, as well as a lack of detailed conversation surrounding revenge pornography and its harmful impact.

-A brief overview of the history of machines and image classification is included in the chapter.
-Frank Rosenblatt's perceptron is explained by breaking down the way that it functions, including discussions of output units, support vector machines (SVMs), and machine learning systems.
-Important developments in the AI field are also mentioned, including Fei-Fei Li's ImageNet, which the authors note for its contributions to the importance of dataset assemblage.